Takeovers In Australia.

 If the bid consideration comprises foreign currency, additional disclosure regarding management of any exchange rate risks may also be needed.

 The tax cost to shareholders in accepting a bid needs careful consideration and structuring.
-Cash consideration could be tax free to certain shareholders (eg non‑residents) or be taxed at concessional CGT rates.
+Cash consideration could be tax free to certain shareholders (eg non‑residents) and certain shareholders may benefit from the CGT discount on capital gains (eg, resident individuals and complying superannuation entities).

-In the case of scrip bids, capital gains tax rollover relief could be available to the selling shareholders if the bidder acquires 80% or more of the voting shares in the target.
-If the relief applies, a selling shareholder incurs no capital gains tax on acceptance of the bid and defers paying tax on any gain until it sells the bidder scrip.
+In the case of scrip bids, CGT rollover relief could be available to the selling shareholders if the bidder acquires 80% or more of the voting shares in the target.
+If the relief applies, a selling shareholder incurs no CGT on acceptance of the bid and defers paying CGT on any gain until it sells the bidder scrip.
 Proportionate rollover relief is available if the bidder offers a combination of shares and cash as consideration.

 Cash is usually compelling in takeover bids as it allows target shareholders to determine value quickly and simply.
 If securities are offered, this provides accepting shareholders with exposure to the upside in the share price of the bidder (but also exposure to any downside due to market fluctuations).